-Our core traveller prospects view themselves as explorers, not vacationers.
-They're not looking for escape; they're looking for stories of discovery.
-It's more important to come home having learned something new than to return having ticked all the itinerary boxes.
-These discoveries might be about the geography, the culture or the history of BC, but often the greatest discoveries are the ones travellers make about themselves.
-They expect to be moved, transformed and challenged in some way.
+Our core travellers view themselves as explorers, not vacationers.
+They're not looking for escape, they're looking for stories of discovery.
+Provide information that reveals discoveries, whether it's about the geography, the culture, the history of BC, or perhaps even about themselves.